 The best way to take care of others is to take care of yourself first.
 You deserve it!

-How are you planning to take care of your own needs this year?
-What things do you to do make yourself feel positive and confident?
+How are you planning to take care of your own needs after 60?
+What things do you do to make yourself feel positive and confident?
 Please share your favorite activities and practices that take care of your well-being.